-Figure 1: N3IWF discovery using slice support get
+Figure 6.13.2.1-1: Baseline N3IWF discovery using slice support get

 1. UE discovery of candidate N3IWF according to Rel-17 clause 6.3.6 of TS 23.501 [2] (Rel-17), including PLMN selection (possibly taking into account the need to select a N3IWF in the local country) and including choice between N3IWF and EPDG and up to the point where the UE has received from DNS the IP addresses of candidate N3IWF; Using S-NAPTR DNS procedure the UE may discover which N3IWF supports the Slice Support Get request procedure, based on a dedicated S-NAPTR "Service Parameter" (equivalent to "x-3gpp-sgw:x-s5-gtp" defined in TS 29.303 [13]).